 • PCR tests;

-• biopsy affected segment, i.e. skin cover, liver, kidney, light, bone marrow, etc.;
+• biopsy of the affected segment, i.e. skin, liver, kidneys, lung, bone marrow, etc.;

 • spirometry;